The importance of new baby foods and flavors

 If your Sitter has been breastfed, he’s been learning about food variety all along.
 Some of the foods you eat have flavors that easily find their way into your breastmilk, exposing your baby to flavors at a very early age.
 Because of this, breastfed babies tend to adapt more quickly to new foods than formula fed babies.
 So continue to eat a varied diet to help him develop a taste for many different foods!

 Breastfed babies have learned new flavors, through Mom’s milk, and seem to accept new foods more quickly.

 Be a healthy role model

 Your baby’s taste preference, in many ways, will be a reflection of how the family eats.
 For example, babies in India grow up with very different food preferences than American children.
 The foods you enjoy will shape what your baby will like.
-He’s watching your facial expressions as you take a bite and gets the idea if something is yummy or not.
-Making meals a positive experience is also important.
+When introducing new foods to your baby, keep in mind that he’s watching your facial expressions as you take a bite and gets the idea if something is yummy or not.
+Making meals a positive experience is also important to developing healthy eating habits.
 Leaving spinach on your plate with a negative expression can send the wrong message.